Codes over Trees: Balls of Trees of Radius One

 for some constant $\alpha$.
 This bound is equivalent in its order to the one achieved in Corollary~\ref{cor1}.

-While we could not use the average ball size in applying the sphere packing bound, this can be done for the Gilbert-Varshamov lower bound.
-Namely, according to~\cite{Tolhuizen}, the following lower bound on $A(n,2)$ holds
+While we could not use the average ball size in applying the sphere packing bound, this can be done for the generalized Gilbert-Varshamov lower bound~\cite{Tolhuizen}. {Intuitively, it is done by dividing the number of all trees over $n$ nodes by the average ball size.} Namely, according to~\cite{Tolhuizen}, the following lower bound on $A(n,2)$ holds

-In Section~\ref{tree:const}, a family of codes over trees will be shown in Construction~\ref{const:tree3_1} of cardinality which improves upon the the average Gilbert-Varshamov lower bound.
-In the next section, we show similar results for ball $\cB_T(n,t)$ with general radius $t$.
+{ The reader can find Construction~\ref{const:tree3_1} in Section~\ref{tree:const} for codes over trees with tree distance $d$ and cardinality $\Omega(n^{n-2d})$.
+In case that $d=2$ the cardinality is { } which improves upon the generalized Gilbert-Varshamov lower bound of this case.
+In the next section, we show similar results of the ball $\cB_T(n,t)$ for general radius $t$. }